bredele/classifier/README.md

 ### train(words, category)

-Classifiy array of words with a category.
+Classifiy an array of words with a category.

 ```js
 natural.train(['sun', 'cold'], 'weather');
 ```

 ### guess(words)

+Categorize an array of words.

 ```js
 natural.guess(['outside', 'cold']);